Question about the program? Call, text or email us. We're here to help!

 But that’s just the beginning!
 Once you graduate, you’re actually a nurse.
 It never ends!”

-And if four grueling years wasn’t enough, your job piles on even more challenges.
+And if four grueling years weren’t enough, your job piles on even more challenges.

 In the face of all this, how can a nurse eat healthy?